nativelibs4java/Scalaxy/Debug/README.md

 }
 ```

-These macros don't bring any runtime dependency: you can just kiss most `assert` messages goodbye (and still have informative assertion failure messages).
+These macros don't bring any runtime dependency: you can just kiss most `assert`, `assume` and `require` messages goodbye (and still have informative failure messages).

 # Usage